mantzas/patron/docs/clients/Clients.md

 ## Kafka
 The Kafka client allows users to create a synchronous or asynchronous Kafka producer and publish Kafka messages with tracing headers.
-The builder pattern allows users to configure the Kafka version, the dial timeout, the RequiredAcks policy, as well as the encoder used to serialize the messages.
+The builder pattern allows users to configure every aspect of the connection.

 **Third-party dependencies**
 github.com/Shopify/sarama v1.21.0